List of Hollyoaks characters introduced in 2011: Bobby Costello

-Bobby Costello, played by Jayden Fox, is the son of Riley Costello (Rob Norbury) and Mercedes McQueen (Jennifer Metcalfe), who made his first appearance on 2 November 2011, the episode in which he was born.
+Bobby Costello is the son of Riley Costello (Rob Norbury) and Mercedes McQueen (Jennifer Metcalfe), who made his first appearance on 2 November 2011, the episode in which he was born.
 At first Bobby's paternity was unknown because of Mercedes' relationship with Riley and her affair with Riley's father Carl Costello (Paul Opacic).
 Mercedes went into labour in the basement of The Dog because she was being held captive by Riley's serial killing grandfather Silas Blissett (Jeff Rawle), who wanted revenge on Mercedes for betraying Riley by having an affair with Carl.
 After Bobby was born, the DNA tests later proved that Riley is Bobby's father.
 In November 2012, after Riley was shot dead by Simon Walker (Neil Newbon) in an accidental struggle with Brendan Brady (Emmett J. Scanlan) and Mercedes was arrested for stabbing herself and framing Riley's girlfriend Mitzeee (Rachel Shenton), Bobby was taken from the McQueens to live in California with Carl and his family, hoping he would have a better life without Mercedes.
-Bobby was killed-off in the episode that aired on 23 July 2025, when he was murdered by Jeremy Blake (Jeremy Sheffield).
+Bobby is killed off in the episode that aired on 23 July 2025, when he is murdered by Jeremy Blake (Jeremy Sheffield).